 Try to keep most of your content related to your field, which in most cases for people reading this post, it will be writing and/or books.
 It’s okay to post things outside of your field sometimes, like games and memes, but if you post too much unrelated content, it will confuse your audience about your brand.

 Now, you may be saying, “I now understand how to utilize my social media pages better, but I honestly just don’t have the time to achieve this.”
 I have a solution!
-I actually offer a Social Media Assistance service through my company, A Novel Connection.
+I actually offer a Social Media Assistance service.
 With this service, I take everything you learned today, and I simply do it for you!
 My prices are very reasonable compared to others who offer this service, and I tailor it to your needs and the genre you write in.
 If you’re interested in learning more, then click here, fill out the form, and I will get back to you within 24 hours.